 You might be questioning why I posted this, considering I posted a Fate/stay night review earlier this year.
 Yes, I did release a Fate/stay night review, but I've improved my review style: both the substance and how it looks aesthetically.
 That's where the review+ comes in: Whenever I redo or spice up a review but want to keep the original the way it was, i'll be one of these reviews+.

-Fate is a typical yet better than average plot with Saber: Shirou's blond haired servant who's a gender bent king Arthur as your main heroine.
-This route a fantastic introduction route: as it focuses on the most popular character saber, has great world building, develops the characters so you can enjoy them more later on, has a bunch of exposition while still creating an atmosphere of mystery and manages to set a tone and message that makes it feel essential to the story.
-Saber's personality and actions in this route are the best parts of it though, she's a really enjoyable charecter and if you don't like her after this route, i'd be quite surprised.
-The thing about the fate route though is that it doesn't really do anything special; aren't a lot of interesting plot points in comparison to the other routes, it doesn't stand out well, and due to shirou's idiocy, it might be annoying to go through.
-Fate is about Shirou embracing his ideals of becoming a hero, full on, and it's just above average.
+Fate is a typical yet better than average action/romance story with Saber: Shirou's blond haired servant who's a genderbent King Arthur as your main heroine.
+This route a fantastic introduction route as it focuses on the most popular character Saber, it does a great job with the world building, develops the characters so you can enjoy them more later on, and it has a bunch of exposition while still creating an atmosphere of mystery yet managing a tone and message that makes it feel essential to the story.
+It follows Shirou embracing his ideals of becoming a hero, full on, and he's altruistic to the max, thus grating on people's nerves but doing a good job setting up what's to come.

 Unlimited Blade Works